MWRA online - home

 Posted October 17, 2011

-The MWRA’s Deer Island Wastewater Treatment Plant treats an average of 350 million gallons of wastewater each day from 43 communities in greater Boston and is one of the largest electricity users in the Northeast.
-Deer Island currently self-generates 22% (will increase to 25% in 2012) of its electricity needs and more than half of the Island’s energy demand is provided by on-site, renewable generation.
+The MWRA’s Deer Island Wastewater Treatment Plant treats an average of 365 million gallons of wastewater each day from 43 communities in greater Boston and is one of the largest electricity users in the Northeast.

 MWRA has a number of on-going energy efficiency and renewable energy programs to ensure that the facility reaches the goals established by Governor Patrick’s Executive Order 484: